mitranim/stylific/docs-src/templates/indices/components.md

 </doc-demo></div>

 The `trigger` attribute supports the following values: `hover`, `focus`, `disabled`, `target`, `active`.
 They correspond to their namesake pseudoclass selectors and may be combined.
+You can also include `true` to make the tooltip visible at all times.

 **Note**: since tooltips are implemented with pseudoelements, they can't be used directly on elements that aren't allowed to have children, such as `<input